 - The candidate's demonstrated or stated commitment to public interest law generally, and specifically to the community in which s/he is planning to work.

-- The candidate's professional, volunteer and/or subject matter expertise indicating that s/he possesses the relevant skills and initiative to make the proposed project a success.
+- The candidate's professional, volunteer and/or subject matter expertise indicating that they possesses the relevant skills and initiative to make the proposed project a success.

 - Equal Justice Works will not fund an applicant who has had a previous postgraduate legal fellowship through Equal Justice Works or any other major fellowship program (e.g. Skadden, Soros, Echoing Green).
-However, Equal Justice Works AmeriCorps Legal Fellows are eligible to apply, as well as those candidates who have previously received a law school fellowship such as a clinical fellow position.
+However, Equal Justice Works AmeriCorps Legal Fellows are eligible to apply, as well as those candidates who have previously received a law school fellowship such as a clinical fellow position or a judicial clerkship.